 Allow me to share a bit about myself.
 My parents immigrated to the United States from China in the 1930s.
 I was born and raised in New Jersey.
 Being Asian back in those days one naturally stood out.
 I was actually the first Chinese baby born in the hospital where my mother gave birth to me, even making the news in the local newspaper.
 Growing up in Middlesex County, New Jersey, my two sisters and I were the only Asians in the local elementary school.

-For that purpose I purchased a powerful bullhorn—known in those days as a “Bethany broadcaster.”
-I went to the streets of Southern California where we lived in those days and blew people away with the live-giving gospel of Jesus Christ.
+So I felt compelled to go out walking in our neighborhood in Anaheim, California and to witness for Jesus to whomever I met.
+Eventually I ordered a powerful portable “Bethany Broadcaster” enabling me to preach the gospel to anyone within a half-mile radius.
+I went to the streets of Southern California and blew people away with the live-giving gospel of Jesus Christ.
 Once I stood outside in front of a Latino apartment complex where with my trusty bullhorn turned up to full volume I preached the gospel in Spanish (which I didn’t know) by reading outloud from a Spanish Four Spiritual Laws I had picked up.
 On one occasion I put my bullhorn on the hood of my Fiat 128 Sedan and drove out to the streets preaching the gospel to cars to which I would pull up alongside.
 Once I went to downtown Los Angeles and stationed myself at a very busy intersection.
 There for several seconds I preached the gospel to the crowd of people on the other side of the intersection who were waiting for the traffic light to turn before crossing the street.

-This was how the Holy Spirit transformed a shy, quiet Chinese-American.
+This was how the Holy Spirit transformed a shy, quiet Asian-American.

 The fire within me to tell others about Jesus was so intense that I wanted to preach the gospel to people who had never ever heard the gospel—and moreover had no chance at all to hear it.
 Overseas especially in the Third World there are billions of such precious souls.